 The District delivers high quality water to over 706 rural households in Dakota County.
 The system includes over 125 miles of pipeline that is maintained by the District.
 Treated water is purchased from Dakota City.
 Key system upgrades to the pump house, standpipe and 18 miles of water lines are being made to increase water capacity and supply for customers and the Danish Alps Recreation Area.
+Construction is planned to begin in the spring of 2023 and will take 2 years to complete.
 An interconnection exists between the municipal systems of Dakota City and South Sioux City such that either system could provide water to the other in the event of a catastrophe.